 - MRI (magnetic resonance imaging) – A diagnostic imaging procedure that creates more detailed images of internal structures than an X-ray does.
-MRI scans use a combination of large magnets, radio frequencies and a computer to obtain these pictures.
+MRI scans use a combination of large magnets, radio frequencies, and a computer to obtain these images.
 This procedure can determine the extent of disease and damage in a ligament or muscle.

 - Computed tomography scan (CT or CAT scan) – This diagnostic procedure uses a combination of computer technology and X-rays to produce images of the body.
 It can show very detailed images of any area of the body including organs, muscles, fat and bones.